benbarraclough/BeerGoggleGames/src/content/posts/top-5-greatest-party-themes.md

 #### 2\.
 Disco: Crowd pleaser

-You simply cannot beat this theme for its reliable ability to attract women, and where the women go, the desperate men follow.
-This makes it our second favorite theme for cynical social engineering.
+You simply cannot beat this theme for its reliable ability to bring in a crowd.

 ![](/images/discotheme.webp)

-For this theme to work, you must commit to the sound.
-Disco is all about the music and the aggressive, self-conscious dancing.
-Find a DJ—preferably one with vinyl or CDJs, but a glorified laptop jockey will do, playing funky music that forces people to move against their will.
-This can be restrictive, but if you have multiple rooms, you can play a variation of music to appease the masses.
+For this theme to work, commit to the disco vibe by playing funky music that forces people to move against their will.
+This can be restrictive, but if you have multiple rooms, you can play whatever other music you want.

 Shit you'll need: